 Clarity and precision could be improved in this paragraph (See also comments on Fig. 4).

+We have altered the text to improve the clarity of this description.

 Reviewer 2:

+We thank this reviewer for their thoughtful evaluation of the experimental data, and in particular their background knowledge of PFT1 biology and literature.

 This manuscript by Rival et al nicely addresses a question of general importance in biology.
 How a protein subjected to molecular constrains evolves.
 However I have some concerns that may be addressed with relatively simple experiments.
 1) I’m concerned about the lack of complementation of seedling phenotypes.
 The authors have used a single allele of med25/pft1 for these experiments.
 There is still a chance that another not identified mutation in their lines, unrelated to pft1 could be responsible for these phenotypes.
 They obtained the alleles from ABRC insertion mutant lines and this is always possible.
 It should be easy to compare WT, pft1-2 and another allele of pft1 in the same conditions, to confirm that the observed phenotypes are due to a mutation in the PFT1 gene.